matoy/AzureReservedInstanceUsageCheck/README.md

 The signature output will act a reminder since you'll get it in the results to your monitoring system.

 When deployment is done, you can get your Azure function's URL in the output variables.
-Trigger manually in your favorite browser and eventually look at the logs in the function.
+Trigger it manually in your favorite browser and eventually look at the logs in the function.
-It might need a couple of minutes before it works because the function has to install Az module the first time
+It might need a couple of minutes before it works because the function has to install Az module the first time it is executed.
+Re-execute it again if necessary.
 </br>
 </br>